Aarception/Mo-information-security-portfolio/README.md

 On prior occasions, I observed that the institution is modeling incorrectly, but it is probable that the institution cannot model differently, because models are limited to what can be processed as a code which is constrained to 1.) incentivization (<cost)) and 2.) liability (>cost).

-Dignity is neither incentivized and neither legally mandated.
+Dignity is neither incentivized and nor legally mandated.

 An institution cannot be capable of Dignity.